stephenmylabathula/BaxterDots/README.md

 # BaxterDots

-To run the inverse kinematics code simpy run the following commands:
+To run the blob detection code, run the following commands:

 ```
-cd src/experimental
+cd src/BaxterConnectDots
-python myIK.py
+python connect_dots_v1.py
 ```

-Follow and edit the code in myIK.py to change the target pose for planning.
+Make sure that bot arms start from a retracted pose.